Edward T. Gignoux United States Courthouse: Architecture

 The building's formal entrance, located at the angled corner at Federal and Market Streets, is marked by a large, triangular pediment that surmounts a Doric frieze and engaged columns decorated with banded rustication.
 The entrance leads into the elliptical Rotunda, an elegant and open two-story foyer with refined classical detailing.
 The Rotunda features a curving marble staircase with a balustrade of thin cast-iron balusters, rising to the second floor along the perimeter of the room.

 The elegant public spaces are symmetrically composed using classical proportions and details for the bases, wainscoting, and crown molding.
 Stained wood finishes, such as oak and pine, are used in the courtrooms, corridors, and judicial chambers.
 Marble finishes and terrazzo floors are reserved for the courtrooms and the corridors in the first floor.
 Interior finishes in the 1931-32 addition reveal the reduced or — stripped — classical style of the era, as seen in the abstracted designs in the terrazzo flooring and the flattened moldings used for the door framing.

 In 1992, a major renovation project began to modernize and renovate the historic fabric of the building.
 Space in the original 1911 floor plan was converted into the Court Clerk offices and a new Magistrate Hearing room.
 District Courtroom No. 1 was carefully restored to its original design — including arched casement windows, period light fixtures, original color palette, and replicated plaster moldings for the ceiling.

 The renovations to the 1932 east wing allowed for significant alterations, most notably for the new District Courtroom No. 2, which features an open, two-story space illuminated by skylights and contemporary materials and finishes.
 The Edward T. Gignoux U.S. Courthouse remains a fine example of early twentieth century Federal architecture and an important historic landmark in Portland.

-Significant events

-1903-08: The federal government purchases the site for a new courthouse.

-1908-11: The first building phase of the U.S. Courthouse is completed.

-1931-32: The U-shaped courthouse is enclosed with a connecting wing, following the building's original plan.

-1974: The building is listed in the National Register of Historic Places.

-1988: The U.S. Courthouse is named in honor of Judge Edward T. Gignoux.

-1992-96: A modernization project restores the original District Courtroom, and adds courtrooms and other facilities.

-1999: The building receives the Institutional Preservation Award from Greater Portland Landmarks.